 He detested his boyhood shorts

-My oldest pants.
-The patent mark of the German Reich (D.R.G.M.), concerning the adjustable waist mechanism, makes clear that this clothing had been manufactured at first in 1945, most probably already in the thirties.
-The pants had hardly any signs of use when I got them.
-They are still like new, as I wore and wear them rarely.
-No matter, which age puts on these leather pants – in urban life they look a bit strange.
-However, the extremely smooth and comfortable pants go nicely with shadowy woods or moonlit nights walks.
+My oldest trousers.
+The patent mark of the German Reich (D.R.G.M.), which refers to the adjustable waist mechanism, makes it clear that this garment was made as late as 1945, most probably already in the 1930s.
+The trousers had hardly any signs of use when I got them.
+They are still like new, as I have rarely worn and do wear them.
+No matter what age these leather trousers are put on – they look a bit odd in urban life.
+But the extremely supple and comfortable trousers go well with shady walks in the forest or moonlit nights.

 Green-Yellow-Grey · Waist 32 · 1968

 He received a few volumes of Karl May from me for his pants ·

 Manufacturer Franz Werner, Osterwieck / Harz (GDR), mid 1960s

 Very comfortable trousers for indoors and outdoors.
 There is plenty of room inside.
 The leather reaches above the waist and protects against cold draughts.
 These clothes have lived with me for many years in France and Spain, almost unrecognised by the local population.
 Anyone who has never seen leather trousers – except in Germany or Austria – will hardly be able to distinguish them from ordinary trousers at first glance.

 Obtained 1968 from the parents of a schoolfellow